dominiksalvet/risc63/readme.md

 RISC63 is a **purely 64-bit RISC processor** with classic five stage pipelining described in VHDL.
 Originally, it was developed as a prototype of more advanced RISC64 architecture, which was discontinued later.
 Nevertheless, RISC63 represents a full-fledged processor, designed in a simple manner.
 Convince yourself – look around.

 The main motivation behind RISC63 was to examine the impacts of smaller instruction words in the processor design and its architecture.
-Based on that, the following features indicate that RISC63 is an unconventional processor architecture:
+Based on that, the following features indicate that RISC63 is an unconventional processor architecture, which has something to offer:

 * All instructions are 16 bits wide
 * Only the most used instructions are present